Min. time required: 5:20

 • Winter (January and February) is great for a snow-covered landscape.
 The GoldenPass ride isn't at very high altitude, so snow along the route isn't guaranteed.
 But you will see snow-capped mountains.

-Weather Copy link to clipboard
+Weather tips and forecast for the GoldenPass Copy link to clipboard

 Clear skies are best for a GoldenPass ride.
 This will get you the best views of the beautiful scenery.
 Clouds are no problem: you'll still see most of landscape.
 As the trains are comfortable and an attraction on their own, the GoldenPass ride can even be a perfect rainy-day excursion.